• Skip to primary navigation

 Benefits of Eating Cherries

 According to Cerises de France, cherries are not just delicious to eat but have many healthy qualities.
-Containing calcium, iron, copper, they also contain magnesium and are high in zinc, manganese, iodine and selenium.
+Cherries contain calcium, iron, copper, magnesium and are high in zinc, manganese, iodine and selenium.

 Infusing cherry stalks into an infusion is supposed to be a good diuretic.